Boston Grand Pianos

 Designed by Steinway & Sons, employing the unique patents and expertise that have made the Steinway synonymous with musical excellence, the Boston line of grands represent a singular achievement: a superior playing experience at a price level never before thought possible.

 The best-in-class Boston grand just got even better.
-Boston’s new Performance Edition II now features a luxurious Kewazinga Bubinga veneer on the inside rim (on Ebony finish grands) and a stunning rose-gold colored plate.
+Boston’s new Performance Edition II now features a luxurious Pommele Sapele veneer on the inside rim (on Ebony finish grands) and a stunning bronze-painted and lacquered plate.
 We’ve also upgraded to black felts for the plate, under the fallboard, and around the pedals.
 A rescaled bass and treble wire lower string tension provides increased sustain, better tone clarity, and a deeper, clearer bass.

 The PE II also includes the major enhancements previously introduced with the original Performance Edition in 2009, including a maple inner rim (found only in the finest pianos) and the patented Octagrip™ pinblock.
 In combination, these enhancements further elevate the Performance Edition II to a class by itself in the mid-price range.

 The special case of the grand piano, called the rim, reveals the design legacy of Steinway & Sons behind the Boston.
 The rim contributes to the stability of the piano, offering support for the soundboard.
 The outer rim consists of several layers of mahogany, and the inner rim of the Boston grand is made of hard rock maple.
 This high-quality hardwood is pressed with horizontally oriented grains, providing more stability, and exceptional power and richness of sound.